KabriAcid/ammamricemill/bolt-ai-prompt.md

 # Amam Rice Mill (Admin Dashboard) — Bolt AI Prompt (Final, Modular, Compact)

 **IMPORTANT: For this phase, focus ONLY on generating the sidebar, navbar (topbar), and main content layout.
 Do NOT generate any page/module internals or any irrelevant pages, forms, or business logic.
 The output should be a modular, maintainable layout shell with a responsive sidebar, a top navigation bar, and a main content area that renders routed pages.
 Sidebar and navbar must use shared components, support config-driven navigation, and be visually consistent with the premium UI/UX guidelines below.**

 ## 1. Global Rules & Tech Stack

-- **Tech Stack:** React, TypeScript, Vite, Tailwind CSS (with `dark:` variants), Lucide icons, Chart.js. **Preserve v1:** All v1 fields, columns, and actions are compulsory; do not remove or rename any required element. v2+ can add optional enhancements. **DRY & Maintainable:** Use only shared components/utilities for all UI/UX.
-All code must be DRY, maintainable, and production-ready. **Premium UI/UX:** You may suggest or implement premium, modern, or user-friendly layouts, but all required data/actions must remain. **Accessibility:** All forms must have labels, aria attributes, high-contrast support, and keyboard navigation (modals close on `esc`). **Color Palette:** Primary: #AF792F (bg-primary), Secondary: #b8c4a7 (bg-secondary), use only these for accents/highlights/focus. **Layout:** Responsive, mobile-first, grid-based, compact, clean, consistent spacing/typography.
-Avoid excessive gradients/custom styles unless specified. **Navigation:** Each main sidebar link is a directory; each sub-nav link is a file in that directory.
+- **Tech Stack:** React, TypeScript, Vite, Tailwind CSS (with `dark:` variants), Lucide icons, Chart.js.
+- **Preserve v1:** All v1 fields, columns, and actions are compulsory; do not remove or rename any required element. v2+ can add optional enhancements.
+- **DRY & Maintainable:** Use only shared components/utilities for all UI/UX.
+All code must be DRY, maintainable, and production-ready.
+- **Premium UI/UX:** All pages must use shared UI components (Card, Button, Table, Modal, Tabs, FilterBar, etc.) for every action, stat, and layout.
+No custom styles for buttons, tables, or modals—always use the shared component and its props (icon, variant, loading, etc.).
+- **Config-Driven:** All tables, columns, summary rows, and actions must be config-driven and defined at the top of each page.
+Navigation and permissions are config-driven.
+- **State/Data:** All CRUD/data logic is handled in the page component using useState/useEffect.
+Table columns, summary logic, and actions are always config-driven and DRY.
+- **Card Stat Layout:** All stat/KPI cards use the Card component with a left-aligned Lucide icon, right-stacked title/value, and premium styling (`shadow-card-hover`, responsive, animated).
+See Card.tsx for implementation details.
+- **Accessibility:** All forms must have labels, aria attributes, high-contrast support, and keyboard navigation (modals close on `esc`).
+- **Color Palette:** Primary: #AF792F (bg-primary), Secondary: #b8c4a7 (bg-secondary), use only these for accents/highlights/focus.
+- **Layout:** Responsive, mobile-first, grid-based, compact, clean, consistent spacing/typography.
+Avoid excessive gradients/custom styles unless specified.
+- **Navigation:** Each main sidebar link is a directory; each sub-nav link is a file in that directory.
 Use React Router for navigation.
-Route paths mirror directory structure. **Code Quality:** DRY, readable, maintainable.
+Route paths mirror directory structure.
+- **Code Quality:** DRY, readable, maintainable.
 No inline styles unless necessary.
 Use TypeScript types/interfaces for all data.
-Centralize types in `types/entities.ts`. **UX:** Robust error handling and empty states.
+Centralize types in `types/entities.ts`.
+- **UX:** Robust error handling and empty states.
 All pages must be visually/functionally consistent.

 ## 2. UI/UX & Shared Components

+- **Shared Components:** Button, Spinner, EmptyState, Tabs, Table (DataTable), Card, FormField, Modal, FilterBar, etc. All pages must use these for every action, stat, and layout.
+Always check and reuse their props (e.g., variant, size, icon, loading for Button) to maximize flexibility and consistency.
-- **Shared Components:** Button, Spinner, EmptyState, Tabs, DataTable, Card, FormField, etc. **Tables:** Use shared DataTable everywhere (pagination, filters, actions as props).
-All tables/lists must support: pagination (10, 25, 50, 100), search/filter (all relevant fields), row selection (checkboxes), bulk delete, actions (edit, delete, print, new, view as applicable). **Forms:** Use shared FormField utilities (label, error, validation).
+- **Tables:** Use shared Table everywhere (pagination, filters, actions as props, summaryRow for totals).
+All tables/lists must support: pagination (10, 25, 50, 100), search/filter (all relevant fields), row selection (checkboxes), bulk delete, actions (edit, delete, print, new, view as applicable).
+Table columns and summary logic must be config-driven.
+- **Forms:** Use shared FormField utilities (label, error, validation).
 Input widths should match expected content.
-All forms use shared input styles and Button for actions. **Modals:** All "New"/"Edit" modals use the same fields; Edit pre-fills data.
+All forms use shared input styles and Button for actions.
+- **Modals:** All "New"/"Edit" modals use the same fields; Edit pre-fills data.
 Use shared modal props pattern: `item: EntityType | null`, `onClose`, `onSave`.
 Modals close on 'esc'.
-Long modals: scrollable, no visible scrollbars, action buttons fixed at bottom. **Photo Columns:** Any table with photo data must include a photo column. **KPI/Stat Cards:** Use Card layout: left icon (primary-800), right stacked title/value, white, rounded, subtle shadow, hover effect, responsive, animated.
-Use for summary/stat cards where relevant (AI may suggest). **Charts:** Use Chart.js for all charts. **Micro-interactions:** Fade-in, success toast, error shake, etc. **Loading/Empty/Error:** Use Spinner, EmptyState, and skeletons for loading.
+Long modals: scrollable, no visible scrollbars, action buttons fixed at bottom.
+All forms and modals use the same input and Button styles.
+- **Photo Columns:** Any table with photo data must include a photo column.
+- **KPI/Stat Cards:** Use Card layout: left icon (primary-800), right stacked title/value, white, rounded, subtle shadow, hover effect, responsive, animated.
+Use for summary/stat cards where relevant.
+All stat cards must use the Card component and icon prop as in Card.tsx.
+- **Charts:** Use Chart.js for all charts.
+- **Micro-interactions:** Fade-in, success toast, error shake, etc.
+- **Loading/Empty/Error:** Use Spinner, EmptyState, and skeletons for loading.
 All tables/lists must be responsive and visually consistent.

+## 2a.
+Implementation Blueprint (Pattern to Follow for All Pages)

+- Scaffold new pages with: heading, stat cards (Card), action bar (Button), Table (with summaryRow), and Modal (form).
+- Use config-driven columns, summary, and actions for all tables.
+- Always use shared UI components and pass Lucide icons as props.
+- Add FilterBar and Tabs where needed for filtering and sectioning.
+- Keep all state management and CRUD logic in the page component, using useState/useEffect.
+- All new pages and features must follow these patterns for maximum maintainability and consistency.

 ## 3. Directory, Routing & Naming